Close

 Emma Pabon

-Advisor: David Beck
+Advisor: Dr. David Beck

 Studying small colony variants (SCV) of Staphylococcus aureus.
 A goal is to develop a medium for improved detection of SCV S. aureus and research antibiotic resistance profiling of human isolates of Staphylococcus aureus.